 January signals a fresh start and a good time to set goals for the new year.
 It’s also the perfect time to boot-up your fitness routine and get rid of any holiday pounds you might have added.
-Here are 4 tips on how to lock-in your fitness routine, that are sure to get you in action and motivated to stick to your workout.
+Here are four tips on how to lock-in your fitness routine from the team here at Wrist Assured Gloves (WAGs).

-On the surface it’s easy to come up with the reasons behind our fitness goals and routine.
+On the surface, it’s easy to come up with the reasons behind our fitness goals and routine.
 We may want to lose or maintain our weight and look our best.
 But dig a little deeper and you’ll find hidden tools to give you more motivation.
-Can you see yourself in one of the 3 scenarios below?
+Can you see yourself in one of the three scenarios below?

-Perhaps you’re a mom with young kids and are still trying to lose that pregnancy weight.
-But really exercise is much more than just weight loss.
+Perhaps you’re a mom with young kids and you are still trying to lose that pregnancy weight.
+In reality, though, exercise for you is much more than just weight loss.
 It’s a big stress reliever that helps you have more patience with your kids and sets a great example for them on the importance of exercise.

 Maybe you’re facing middle age and your arms flap about when you wave good bye.
-If your goal is simply to have toned arms just know that those same resistive exercises that will get you sculpted arms are also building bone density to keep osteoporosis and painful wrist fractures away as you age.
+If your goal is simply to have toned arms, just know that those same resistant exercises that will help you achieve sculpted arms are also strengthening bone density to keep osteoporosis and painful wrist fractures away as you age.

-Are you a grandparent and stay fit to keep those creaky arthritic joints lubricated?
-Keeping fit will enable you to stave off heart disease, increase your flexibility, stamina and lifespan so you can see your grand kids grow up or simply have a richer quality of life.
+Are you a grandparent and working to stay fit to keep those creaky arthritic joints lubricated?
+A regular fitness routine can help you to stave off heart disease, as well as increase your flexibility, stamina, and lifespan so you can see your grand kids grow up or simply have a richer quality of life.